diontheroulde/powpow/README.md

 * Users can look at the list of instructors and can click on an instructor to see their students.
 Users can further click on a students name to see that students activities and instructors.

-*Users can visit their profile page to see a list of their own instructors and activities.
+* Users can visit their profile page to see a list of their own instructors and activities.

+# Install

+To install, clone the repository and run 'bundle install'